bccp/nbodykit/docs/source/index.rst

 Getting Started
 ---------------

-For users wishing to learn nbodykit by example, we provide a :doc:`cookbook of recipes <cookbook-index>` for the various algorithms included in nbodykit.

 We also provide detailed overviews of the two main data containers in nbodykit, catalogs and meshes, and we walk through the necessary background information for each of the available algorithms in nbodykit.
 The main